mintapi/mintapi/README.md

 goes to SMS unless you specify `--mfa-method=email`.
 This will also persist a browser session in $HOME/.mintapi/session to avoid an MFA in the future, unless you specify `--session-path=None`.

-### from Raspberry Pi / Headless
+### Linux Distributions (including Raspberry Pi OS)

-You can use mintapi in headless mode.
-Make sure your Raspbian is up-to-date (10+) and then install/update Chromium: `apt install chromium-browser chromium-chromedriver`
+If you're running mintapi in a server environment on an automatic schedule, consider running mintapi in headless mode if you don't need to see the login workflow.
+In addition, you'll want to use your distribution's package manager to install chromium and chromedriver.
+Make sure your distribution is up-to-date and then install/update Chromium (debian-family example): `apt install chromium-browser chromium-chromedriver`.
+Then use the option `use_chromedriver_on_path` either through the CLI or the python api so that mintapi doesn't try to find a matching chromedriver.

 Additionally, you may need to also link the binary to the location mintapi expects, deleting the latter file if it already exists: `ln -s /usr/bin/chromedriver /home/pi/chromedriver`